 Privacy in Personal Space

-Starting in 2019.3, Tableau Catalog is available in the Data Management Add-on to Tableau Server and Tableau Online.
-For more information, see "About Tableau Catalog" in the Tableau Server or Tableau Online Help.
+Starting in 2019.3, Tableau Catalogue is available in the Data Management Add-on to Tableau Server and Tableau Online.
+For more information, see "About Tableau Catalogue" in the Tableau Server or Tableau Online Help.

-When Tableau Catalog is enabled in your work environment, the information about workbooks you save in your personal space is indexed by Catalog.
-These workbooks are included in lineage counts, however, only you can see the workbooks.
+When Tableau Catalogue is enabled in your work environment, the information about workbooks you save in your personal space is indexed by Catalogue.
+These workbooks are included in lineage counts.
+However, only you can see the workbooks.
 Furthermore, users who browse through the lineage tool see Permissions required instead of information about workbooks in your personal space.

 These limitations are removed when the workbook is moved or saved to another location.
 For example, if a workbook contains comments and moves to Personal Space, existing comments are hidden.
-Comments restore when the workbook is moved to another location.
+Comments are restored when the workbook is moved to another location.